 Images are taken with Guidedog in Basic mode.
+The Guidedog XUI and DV are found the VNC session #2 (Stefan.ifa.hawaii.edu:2).
 The Basic mode window (see Figure 3-3) is selected by clicking on Obs in GXUI (see Figure 3-1).
 Parameters include itime, coadd, cycles and Beam.Pattern (A, B or AB).
 The default number of NDRs is 8 but observers can manually select any number up to 32.
-The user saves images to a selectable directory path.
+The user saves images to the directory path.
 Autosave can be turned on or off.
-Images are taken by clicking the GO button at the top of the GXUI window.
-Imaging can be stopped at anytime by clicking the STOP button.
+Images are taken by clicking the button at the top of the GXUI window.
+Imaging can be stopped at any time by clicking the button.